mon: mon_status should make it clear when the mon has connection issues

 information in mon_status.

-#3 Updated by Joao Eduardo Luis almost 6 years ago
+#3 Updated by Joao Eduardo Luis over 6 years ago

 Considering the class Monitor is a dispatcher of the messenger, add a new courtesy function to the messenger 'ms_handle_error()'.
 Class Monitor will implement this function and add each error to a list.
 From time to time, the monitor may check if the elements on the list are still valid by attempting to reproduce them, although this feels a bit more under the responsibility of the messenger itself.